mmanav02/ConnectIN_SocialMediaAssist/README.md

 # Streaml ConnectIN - Social Media Outreach Assistant

-A powerful Chrome extension designed to streamline your social media outreach on LinkedIn and X (Twitter).
+A powerful Chrome extension designed to streamline your social media outreach on LinkedIn, X (Twitter), and Instagram.
 ConnectIN integrates seamlessly with the Streaml platform to automate personalized messaging and connection requests while keeping you in full control.

 ## 🚀 Features